RalucaVidrasc/WineClassifier/README.md

 +  Wine quality can be influenced by a multitude of factors, from the chemical composition and fermentation process to the growing conditions and the winemaking techniques.

 +  The project aims to develop a classification system for the "Wine Quality" dataset to predict wine quality using the PCA algorithm and the Bayes Classifier under the assumption of normal(gaussian) distribution.
-My goal was therefore to observe how many pca components should be applied, but also what was the ideal Train - Test split ratio, in order to obtain the highest accuracy of the classifier.
+My goal was therefore to observe how many pca components should be applied, but also what was the ideal Train-Test split ratio, in order to obtain the highest accuracy of the classifier.

 +  The dataset used in this project is "Wine Quality Dataset", which can be downloaded from: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset/data.
 The classes are unbalanced, containing more normal wines than excellent or poor.
 The set contains the following properties: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free and total sulphur dioxide, density, pH, sulphate and alcohol.
 The output variable is wine quality, rated on a scale from 0 to 10.